Wendy Winsted

 Wendy L. Winsted (September 1, 1947 – 1991) was an American folksinger and author.
 Marc Morrone credited Winsted with popularizing ferrets as pets in the United States in the mid-1970s.

 Early life and education

 Winsted was from Stillwater, Oklahoma, the daughter of Frank Arthor Winsted and Juanita June Preston Winsted.
 Her mother was a schoolteacher and her father was the city manager of Ponca City, Oklahoma.
 He also worked in the petroleum industry.
 She attended Stillwater High School in Oklahoma.
 She was a pre-medical student at Hunter College in New York City, and working as a veterinary assistant, when she began keeping skunks and later ferrets as pets, and breeding ferrets for sale.
-She attended medical school at the University of Cincinnati.
+She attended medical school at the University of Cincinnati and was graduated in the class of 1985.

 Musical career

 After high school, Winsted was a folksinger and songwriter.
 She was friends with Jean Ray (of Jim and Jean) and Phil Ochs in New York City.
 In 1971, she opened for Paul Siebel at a coffeehouse in Buffalo, and played with Paul Geremia at Lehigh University.
 She played guitar and trumpet.
 She co-wrote a song, "Livin' in the Country", which was recorded by Tom Rush.